Case Histories

 An Even More Copious Amount of Research

 Who has his name on over 800 companies?
 This guy.
 This guy who guaranteed millions, multiple millions, to our client.
 And was not coming through.
 So, to enforce their arbitration award, our client needed to know.
 Know about the mansions, and the other high profile assets, but mostly the 800 or so companies.
-We put together schedules with all these companies and other key information, all to help the client understand who they were dealing with and work to get their money.
+We put together schedules with all these companies and other key information, all to help the client understand who they were dealing with, and work with to get their money.

 Now It Makes Sense